 - In a nice surprise, Alfred’s behavior doesn’t really clash with “Traction” – he openly admits that he personally still wants Bruce to give up the cowl, but also acknowledges that Bruce’s current defeatism is just the fever talking and can’t possibly last.

-- Bruce’s nightmare about That Night isn’t terribly original (at least Weisman doesn’t reuse that shot of Martha’s pearls falling in the gutter like everyone else does), but what can I say – the bit where the Waynes’ hands slip free of Bruce’s as they confront the mugger did kind of tug at my heartstrings… until I saw that the mugger had that same stupid gun every cop in this series holds.
+- Bruce’s nightmare about That Night isn’t terribly original (at least Weisman doesn’t trot out the pearls-in-the-gutter shot like everyone else), but what can I say – the bit where the Waynes’ hands slip free of Bruce’s as they confront the mugger did kind of tug at my heartstrings… until I saw that the mugger had that same stupid gun every cop in this series holds.
 Call me shallow, but that just dragged me out of it.

 - And of course, the mugger then turns into Freeze, who freezes a portrait of Bruce’s parents, and then… it ends.
 Bruce’s ten-minute retirement is over.

 It’s a mixed bag at best, and… I have to say, I prefer “Traction” a bit more.
 Weisman’s take isn’t without its merits, but it’s a little too cliché-choked.

 Let’s check back in with our Sultan of Shivers, shall we?